Flood debris maintenance program

 Large and hazardous man-made items are eligible under the program.

 A large item weighs over 25kg or is larger than 1 (one) cubic meter in size.
-A hazardous material is any substance in a quantity or form that could pose a reasonable risk to individual or community health, the environment, or property including cement, chemicals (Chemicals (more than 20 litres or 20 kilograms): household chemicals, hospital chemicals, industrial chemicals, pesticides, other chemicals), fuel – ((more than 20 litres or 20 kilograms): gas bottles, jerry cans, citronella, petroleum, diesel, other fuels), metal posts and wiring, oil, paint (Paint (more than 20 litres), silage bales.
+A hazardous material is any substance in a quantity or form that could pose a reasonable risk to individual or community health, the environment, or property including cement, chemicals (more than 20 litres or 20 kilograms): household chemicals, hospital chemicals, industrial chemicals, pesticides, other chemicals), fuel (more than 20 litres or 20 kilograms): gas bottles, jerry cans, citronella, petroleum, diesel, other fuels, metal posts and wiring, oil, paint (more than 20 litres), silage bales.

 How does it work?

 Applications can be submitted to flood.programs@epa.nsw.gov.au.
-Applications for the program are open until 31 December 2023.
+Applications for the program in the Northern Rivers are open until 1 May 2024.

-The NSW EPA has appointed AVCON Australasia and Northern Rivers Marine Services to deliver these clean-up services.
+The NSW EPA has specialist contractors appointed to deliver these clean-up services.

 Flood debris is removed using boats, barges, cranes, excavators and hand-picking, it is loaded onto trucks for disposal or taken to a staging area.
 Fenced waste staging areas may be used as part of the clean-up program to temporarily and safely store debris that is collected before it is taken for recycling or disposal.
 Materials will be re-used or recycled wherever possible.